The best cities and towns to visit in Peru

 Ica

 In the desert, just a few miles from Ica, lies Huacachina, an oasis village that appears so idyllic that you’d be forgiven for thinking it was a mirage.
-It’s a place to relax, where streets are lined with palm trees and contain dozens of bars, restaurants and places to swim; it is a popular destination with those wanting to blend desert tranquility alongside the high-adrenaline activities.
+It’s a place to relax, where streets are lined with palm trees and contain dozens of bars, restaurants and places to swim – and it’s a popular destination with those wanting to blend desert tranquility alongside the high-adrenaline activities.

 Chachapoyas

+We recommend: Seeing the hundreds of circular stone structures in the ruins of Kuélap

-A region settled before even the Incans arrived, Chachapoyas was the centre for the civilisation of the same name.
+A region settled prior to the Incans arrival, Chachapoyas was the centre for the civilisation of the same name.
 Translated from Quecha (one of Peru’s indigenous languages) as “cloud forest”, the name is said to derive from the natural landscapes around Chachapoyas, where a blanket of mist and cloud covers the slopes of the Andes.

 Oxapampa

-Oxapampa, a town in the Peruvian Amazon that was founded by Austrian and German settlers as recently as 1891, is a truly eclectic place.
-This is real ‘off-the-beaten-path’ Peru.
-The quickest way to reach it is via a 30-minute flight combined with a three-hour bus ride – it isn’t somewhere you just end up.
+Oxapampa, a town in the Peruvian Amazon, is a truly eclectic place and real ‘off-the-beaten-path’ Peru.
+The quickest way to reach it is via a 30-minute flight combined with a three-hour bus ride – it isn’t somewhere you just happen upon.

 Join our commenting forum